ejvanlanen/cv/README.md

 [Email](mailto:ej@pm.me) / [LinkedIn](https://www.linkedin.com/in/ejvanlanen/) / [This CV](https://ejvanlanen.github.io/cv)

-## 🧪 Scientific Publishing Experience
+## 🧪 Product & Scientific Publishing Experience

 **Senior Product Manager** @ [Frontiers Media SA](http://frontiersin.org) _(February 2022 - March 2024)_ <br>
-Securing peer reviewers is the oil in the engine of the scientific publishing.
-Frontiers had developed a reputation for 'spamming' researchers in pursuit of these reviewers.
+Peer reviewers make scientific publishing go.
+But Frontiers had developed a reputation for 'spamming' researchers in pursuit of these reviewers.
 I conceived, prototyped, user tested, led a team of developers, and delivered a new way of business—without sending emails.
 This mobile-optimized platform converted 6x better (~18%) than email invitations, improving the overall user experience at Frontiers.
- - Co-created vision to modernize Frontiers's peer review platform, rallied support for this vision across the company, and served as lead product manager for development and implementation of its MVP.
+ - Via a series of design sprints, co-created a vision and strategy to modernize Frontiers's peer review platform, the heart of its business.
+ - Rallied support for this vision across the company and served as lead product manager for UX design, development, and implementation of its MVP.
- - Created a vision to transform Frontiers's peer review invitation system, delivering two innovative products that attracted tens of thousands of users and increased invitation conversion 6x.
+ - Created a vision to transform Frontiers's peer review invitation system, prototyping, user testing, and delivering two mobile-friendly, innovative products that attracted tens of thousands of users and increased invitation conversion 6x.
  - Led two cross-functional teams of product managers; UX designers and researchers; frontend and backend engineers; architects; and other stakeholders.
  - Conducted market analysis, organized design sprints, led user research, built prototypes, and developed product strategy aligned with Frontiers's business goals and the needs of 1.5 million users.
- - Managed product roadmaps, backlogs, and sprint planning to ensure the timely delivery of features, fixes, and enhancements.
+ - Managed product roadmaps, backlogs, and sprint planning to ensure the agile and timely delivery of features, fixes, and enhancements.
 <br><br>

 **Senior Manager, Publications** @ [Helmholtz Munich](https://www.helmholtz-munich.de/en) _(June 2019 - January 2022)_ <br>